junxit/us-congress-bills-111/metadata.md

 - 2010-04-14 — Mr. Boucher moved to suspend the rules and pass the bill, as amended.
 - 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 18 (Roll no. 201). (text: CR H2525-2526)
 - 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 18 (Roll no. 201).(text: CR H2525-2526)
+- 2010-04-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 347.